-practitioner include:
+Services offered by the nurse practitioner include:

+- Sick appointments

+- Physical exams

+- Immunizations

+- Sports physicals

-- Sick appointments - Asthma therapy - Teen health Healthy weight, drug, alcohol and tobacco use prevention, teen pregnancy prevention and education about sexually transmitted diseases, including HIV/AIDS - Mental health diagnosis and management of ADHD, anxiety and depression, consultation with school-based psychiatry, referral to behavioral health services
+- Asthma therapy

+- Teen health Healthy weight, drug, alcohol and tobacco use prevention, teen pregnancy prevention and education about sexually transmitted diseases, including HIV/AIDS

+- Mental health diagnosis and management of ADHD, anxiety and depression, consultation with school-based psychiatry, referral to behavioral health services

 All of these services are linked to the child's medical home; those without a medical home are connected to one.
-An After Visit Summary is sent home with the chil that describes the services provided and recommended follow up with the child's physician or family doctor, if needed.
+An After Visit Summary is sent home with the child that describes the services provided and recommended follow up with the child's physician or family doctor, if needed.
 Additionally, a copy of the After Visit Summary is sent to the child's primary care physician.